thewca/wca-regulations/wca-regulations.md

 - 1a) A competition must include a WCA Delegate and an organization team (consisting of one or more individuals) with the following officials: judges, scramblers and score takers.
 - 1b) The organization team of a competition is responsible for logistics before, during, and after the competition.
-- 1c) The WCA Delegate may delegate responsibilities to other members of the organization team, but is ultimately accountable for how these responsibilities are carried out.
+- 1c) The WCA Delegate may delegate responsibilities to other members of the organization team (unless otherwise noted), but is ultimately accountable for how these responsibilities are carried out.
 The WCA Delegate for a competition is responsible for:
     - 1c1) Reporting to the WCA Board regarding adherence to WCA Regulations during the competition, the overall course of the competition, and any incidents.
 The report must be submitted to the WCA Board within one week of the end of the competition.
     - 1c3) Sending the competition results to the WCA Results Team within one week of the end of the competition.
         - 1c3a) All scramble sequences used during a competition must be sent with the results of the competition.